Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 After importing the file, the collection should contain 50 documents with shoe records.

-# Create a CRUD API
+## 3. Set Up a CRUD API with Query Workers

-To create a CRUD (Create, Read, Update, Delete) API, you need to start with a simple query to fetch all documents in the collection.
-Here is the query you can use:
+To create a CRUD (Create, Read, Update, Delete) API, you'll create a query worker for each operation.

+The following sections provide queries that you will use to create query workers.
+Follow the instructions in [Create a New Query Worker](../queryworkers/query-workers#create-a-new-query-worker) to create the query workers that you will use for the CRUD API.

+Any query worker can be used as an API endpoint.
+For more information, refer to [API Endpoints](../queryworkers/api-endpoints).

+### 3.1 Create a Query Worker for the "Read" API Endpoint

+First, let's create a query worker to handle the "Read" operation.
+This query worker, named `fetchProducts`, will be used as an API endpoint.

+Use this simple query to fetch all documents in the `inventory` collection:

 ```sql
 FOR docs IN inventory
 RETURN docs
 ```

-You can consider this query as a "Read" operation.
-To create a CRUD API, you need to create a Query Worker.

-## Creating a Query Worker for API Endpoint
+### 3.2 Create a Query Worker for the "Create" API Endpoint

-To create a new document in the collection, we will now create a Query Worker named `saveProduct`.
-That Query Worker will be used as an API endpoint.
+Now, create a query worker for the "Create" operation.
+This query worker, named `saveProduct`, will be used as an API endpoint.

-Here's the query you can use to create the new document:
+Use the following query to create a new document in the `inventory` collection:

 ```sql
 INSERT {